Respectful and responsible holiday – tips for visitors

 Rovaniemi combines nature and urban services in Finnish Lapland

-Being able to create something with your own hands, is a valuable skill in today’s digital world.
-Visiting local family and getting to know local culture and tradition, can also be considered as a responsible and sustainable choice on your holiday.
+Being able to create something with your own hands is a valuable skill in today’s digital world.
+Visiting a local family and getting to know the local culture and traditions, can also be considered a responsible and sustainable choice for your holiday.

 Home for the local people